Back to Conditions Page

 Lyme Disease Treatment Options

-Many of my Lyme disease patients improve with this therapy and some are completely clear of further symptoms.
-Other patients who have had antibiotic therapy, either IV or oral, have come back to request this treatment because of its effectiveness, its lack of side effects and the way that they feel compared to antibiotic treatment.
+Effective advanced naturopathic treatment for Chronic Lyme disease is available at our clinic.
+Health Canada regulations do not allow us to tell you of the treatments that are available to you.
+Please contact our office for more information.
+Many of our Lyme disease patients improve with our custom therapies and some are completely clear of further symptoms.
+However, there are no guarantees with these treatments.
+Other patients who have had antibiotic therapy, either IV or oral, have come back to request our treatments because of its effectiveness for them, its lack of side effects and the way that they feel compared to antibiotic treatment.

 This is a promising new therapy developed to rid the body of Lyme disease and its devastating symptoms and allow the patient to return to functioning maximally.